yawin/Dogstudy/README.md

-this is a study app for interview
+###this is a study app for progammer.
+---study every day!